emmanguyen102/Data-Engineer-portfolio/README.md

 # Data-Engineer-portfolio

-Thanks to some courses and internships, I realize my deep passion of Data Engineering track and technology in this field.
+## Purpose

-This repo is created after cramming some courses with the aim of gaining deeper knowledge in this field.
+This repo is created with the aim of gaining indepth knowledge of the field Data Engineer.
-I also post almost daily on my [Medium blog](https://hangmortimer.medium.com/) (with already > 4k views and around 100 followers) during this journey.
+I also post almost daily on my [Medium blog](https://hangmortimer.medium.com/) (with already > 5k views and > 100 followers) during this journey.

 ## Description

-The repo contains 7 main sections:
+The repo contains 7 main sections in such order:
-- Database: Creating ERD and then  transform it into a Database in MySQL Server.
+- Database: Creating ERD for data modelling and then transform ERD into a physical database in MySQL Server.
-- Data Warehouse and ETL process: ETL in SSIS
+- Data Warehouse and ETL process: Data modelling following star schema design and ETL to database using SSIS.
-- NoSQL database practice: MongoDB
+- NoSQL database practice: Practice import data to mongo and query data from MongoDB.
-- Web crawling: Scrapy, Splash
+- Web crawling: Scrapy, Splash with main project of scraping data from websites.
-- PySpark with MongoDB, Kafka
+- PySpark with MongoDB connector for batch processing and streaming with Kafka.
-- Airflow: Workflow management
+- Airflow: Data pipeline management (LocalExecutor with MongoDB, Spark and Celery executor with RabbitMQ and MySQL Server)
 - Cloud computing: AWS

 ## Getting Started

-### Dependencies
+### Operating systems

 * Windows 10
+* Xubuntu 20.04 for Airflow deployment

-### Installing
+### Prerequisites

 * MySQL Server 2019
-* Microsoft SQL Server Studio Management 18 -> Interact with SQL Server
+* Microsoft SQL Server Studio Management 18 -> Interact with MySQL Server
 * VS code 2022 -> Coding tool with tons of plugins
 * MongoDB Compass -> Interact with MongoDB
 * Scrapy
 * Docker Desktop -> Airflow, Splash
 * Python, Java, Anaconda, Hadoop wintils -> PySpark
+* Linux: airflow, pyspark, mongoDB, MySQL Server, rabbitMQ -> Airflow

 ## Courses:
 - Database:  [70-461, 761: Querying Microsoft SQL Server with Transact-SQL](https://funix.udemy.com/course-dashboard-redirect/?course_id=555384) on Udemy.